What do Italians eat for breakfast?

 Cornetti can be plain, or be injected with various fillings (cornetti ripieni).
 These fillings can include chocolate, jam, pistachio cream or custard (which is called crema and is NOT to be confused with whipped cream!).

 Yes, Italian breakfast cookies are a thing, and no, not only for children!

 According to a poll conducted by YouGov Italia in 2019, 57% of all Italians eat biscotti first thing in the morning, which is a crazy high amount!

-A popular choice of biscuit in a typical Italian breakfast would be gentilini biscotti, because they are sweet, fairly plain, and won’t crumble when dipped into coffee (just as we Brits dunk biscuits in tea, Italians dunk them in coffee!).
+The best Italian biscuits for coffee are gentilini biscotti, because they are sweet, fairly plain, and won’t crumble when dipped (just as we Brits dunk biscuits in tea, Italians dunk them in coffee!).

 This may sound like the pathway to obesity but remember what I said about portion control – while many Italians will eat biscuits at breakfast time, they will limit themselves to just a couple.

 While cereals are not part of the traditional Italian breakfast, influence from the US has seen cereals growing in popularity in Italy, especially among children.